TouseefX/libadrenotools/README.md

 Forked Verison of libanderotools design to run on native Android apps

+for some changes you neee to uninstall the app fully instead of updating

 credits to Pipetto-crypto for fixes and patches

 Credits To gamenative performance/WinNative source code for loading and some fixes